Spatial Mapping for Magic Leap 2

 Types of Spaces

 There are two types of Spaces: local and shared.
 Local Spaces exist only on a single Magic Leap 2 device and offer persistent content placement.
 Local Spaces do not offer colocation of content between multiple devices.
 Shared Spaces utilize AR Cloud and offer persistent content across sessions, while also offering large-scale Spaces and colocation across multiple devices.
-Both Local and Shared Spaces are created using the Spaces platform application.
+Local Spaces are created using the Spaces application.
+Shared Spaces are created via the AR Cloud Enterprise Console.

 App Permissions